How Holly Hunt Is Building a Bold New Brand

-One of theMart’s most recognizable names joins forces for an exciting new venture.
+One of theMart’s most recognizable names joins forces for an exciting, innovative venture.

 She redefined American luxury furnishings with her eponymous brand.
 Now Holly Hunt is joining her partner, architectural designer Neil Zuleta, in a bold new endeavor, House of Hunt.
 They spoke with DESIGN CHICAGO magazine from their offices at theMART.